JosephAdeoye/JosephAdeoye/README.md

 ## Hi there 👋

-# I am Joseph, an IT & Cybersecurity professional.
+# I am Joseph, an IT & Cybersecurity professional 🙂.

 - 🔭 I am currently working on various IT and programming projects.
 This includes configurations on Network Address Translation for IP Address management and enhanced security, OSPF single and Multi-Area configurations, Wireless connectivity in simple areas, Inter-VLAN routing and configuration, Link aggregation for redundancy, and other projects I am still working on.